 Preparing for Weight Loss Surgery Leads to Prevention of Pancreatic Cancer in Young Mother

-Siobhan Young of Warminster was undergoing pre-operative testing in preparation for a surgical weight loss procedure at Abington Memorial Hospital (AMH), when doctors coincidentally discovered a potentially life-threatening tumor in her pancreas.
+Siobhan Young of Warminster was undergoing pre-operative testing in preparation for a surgical weight loss procedure at Abington Hospital (AH), when doctors coincidentally discovered a potentially life-threatening tumor in her pancreas.
 At 31, the first-time mother of a baby boy was terrified by thoughts of not being able to raise her child.

-“Because our pre-op exams and testing for bariatric surgery are so extensive, we commonly find other medical issues patients don’t know about,” explains Gintas Antanavicius (Dr. G.), MD, bariatric surgeon, AMH.
+“Because our pre-op exams and testing for bariatric surgery are so extensive, we commonly find other medical issues patients don’t know about,” explains Gintas Antanavicius (Dr. G.), MD, bariatric surgeon, AH.
 In Siobhan’s case, upon further testing, an ultrasound revealed a 3.5-centimeter lesion in her pancreas.
 Based on the tumor’s appearance, surgeons suspected it was noncancerous, but would have to biopsy it to make sure.
 Because nearly half of all pancreatic tumors have the potential to become cancerous over time, surgical removal is recommended.

 Siobhan, who had struggled with obesity lifelong, had begun exploring bariatric surgery as a means of weight loss a few months after her son, Joshua, was born.
 “Surgery was my last resort,” says Siobhan.
 “I had tried my entire life to lose weight and once Joshua was born, he became my reason to get healthier.
 I believe this little angel saved my life.”

-Siobhan attended an information session at Abington Memorial Hospital’s Institute for Metabolic and Bariatric Surgery then discussed her options in depth with Dr. G. Ultimately, she chose a procedure known as vertical sleeve gastrectomy (VSG), during which the surgeon divides the stomach vertically and removes 85 percent of it, thereby creating a smaller, banana-shaped stomach.
+Siobhan attended an information session at Abington Hospital’s Institute for Metabolic and Bariatric Surgery then discussed her options in depth with Dr. G. Ultimately, she chose a procedure known as vertical sleeve gastrectomy (VSG), during which the surgeon divides the stomach vertically and removes 85 percent of it, thereby creating a smaller, banana-shaped stomach.
 Because the stomach is smaller, patients cannot eat as much food so they consume fewer calories and lose weight.